-Find Utah fall color gold on the road less traveled.
-Often overlooked for New England or the Smoky Mountains, Utah’s national parks and woodlands–combined with live performances and plays–offer not only stunning colors but a rich cultural experience.The color component includes Zion National Park, Cedar Breaks and Kolob Canyon.
-Here Mother Nature’s paintbrush sketches a brilliant palette of orange, gold and scarlet set against a backdrop of soaring red rock towers, deep canyons and massive monoliths.
-The cultural gold glitters in nearby Cedar City at the annual Utah Shakespeare Festival now in its 56th season.
+Story and Photos by Lee Daley Editor’s Note: This is an update on current conditions for Utah’s parks: Often overlooked for New England or the Smoky Mountains, Utah’s national parks and woodlands–combined with local live performances, museums and galleries–offer not only stunning colors but rich cultural experiences.
+You’ll find Utah fall color gold throughout Zion National Park, Cedar Breaks and Kolob Canyon.
+Here, Mother Nature’s paintbrush sketches a brilliant palette of orange, gold and scarlet set against a backdrop of soaring red rock towers, deep canyons and massive monoliths.
+Another bonus is that Utah fall color gold glitters well into November with most, if not all, trails open and ready for your escape into color nirvana.
 Here are my top tips for a Utah fall color gold getaway.

-Time spent at Zion was never enough for me.
+Time spent at Zion is never enough for me.
 Day hikes offer stunning views.
-If you can, devote a full day to the East Mesa Trail, just south of Angels Landing.
+If time allows, devote a full day to the East Mesa Trail, just south of Angels Landing.
 Capture the vista of the 2,300′ Great White Throne, a Navajo sandstone formation perched in the foreground with Red Arch Mountain as a backdrop.
 No need for Kodachrome.
-Fall colors abound at every turn.
+Utah fall color gold abounds at every turn.

 I noticed the intriguing names of many sites and learned that early explorers gave biblical titles to several of Utah’s monoliths.
 The monikers include Angels Landing, Great White Throne, Three Patriarchs and Cathedral Mountain.
 These were named prior to Zion becoming a National Park in 1918.
 Zion, meaning “promised land,” was named by the Mormons.
 Native Americans called nearby Cedar Breaks the “Circle of Painted Cliffs” The various titles are almost as awe-inspiring as the sites themselves.

-Canyon Trek: A rock-strewn trail side creek was our constant companion on a sun splashed fall day when friends and I hiked through the canyon, During our three-hour escape we saw only a handful of other hikers yet, each time we met up with others, there was a feeling of oneness, a shared sense of appreciation for the serenity of our environment.The hike culminated at a spectacular site when we reached Kolob’s red-rock double-arch alcove, one of the most photogenic phenomenona in the entire park.
+Canyon Trek: A rock-strewn trailside creek was our constant companion on a sun-splashed fall day when friends and I hiked through the canyon, During our three-hour escape we saw only a handful of other hikers.
+Yet, each time we met up with others, there was a feeling of oneness, a shared sense of appreciation for the serenity of our environment.
+Polite distancing prevailed.
+The hike culminated at a spectacular site when we reached Kolob’s red-rock double-arch alcove, one of the most photogenic phenomena in the entire park.

-Contact the Cedar City- Brian Head Tourism & Convention Bureau, 581 N. Main St., Cedar City, UT 84720.
-Telephone (800) 354-4849 or (435) 586-5124.
+If you Go: Visit Cedar City- Brian Head Visitors Bureau, 581 N. Main St., Cedar City, UT 84720.
+Telephone: (435) 586-5124.
 From the San Francisco Bay Area, flights into Las Vegas Airport provide economical access to car rentals for the scenic drive to Southern Utah.